dhaarbrink/numberconverter/README.md

 This code was created as an assessment for a company.
 The description was:

-Convertable a text number to a real number
+Convert a text number to a real number
 -----------------------
 Write a class that converts a written number to its equivalent 'real' number.
 An example number: